Warwick Avenue (song)

-"Warwick Avenue" is a song by Welsh singer Duffy from her debut album Rockferry (2008).
+"Warwick Avenue" is a song by British singer Duffy from her debut album Rockferry (2008).
 The title refers to Warwick Avenue tube station in London.
 It was written by Jimmy Hogarth, Eg White, and Duffy and produced by Hogarth.
 It was released in May 2008 as the third single (second in North America) from the album, but had already charted by March and April due to download sales.
 It peaked at number three on the UK Singles Chart due to strong download and physical sales and has sold 249,165 copies in the UK to date.
 The B-side to the 7" single is "Loving You", and was written by Duffy, Richard J. Parfitt of the 60ft Dolls and Owen Powell of Catatonia.

 This song was number forty-one on Rolling Stone's list of the 100 Best Songs of 2008.

 Single promotion, performances and cultural use

-The song has been used as background music to several British soap operas.
+The song has been used as background music to several TV soap operas.
 It was used at the end of an episode of Hollyoaks which aired on 10 October 2008, and was used in the 11 March 2009 episode of Waterloo Road.
 It also appears in the Activision game Band Hero and was performed by Jenny Douglas on Over the Rainbow.

 Duffy performed the song at the 2009 Brit Awards, where she won the awards for Breakthrough Artist, MasterCard British Album, and Best British Female, the most awards for a female artist in one night.